nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     2. Test case: `edit 1 d/Online Assessment@2023-04-01`<br>
        Expected: First opening gets edited.
 Success message shown in the status message.
 First opening now contains a deadline named "Online Assessment" due 2023-04-01.

-2. Editing an opening to replace a deadline
+3. Editing an opening to replace a deadline

     1. Prerequisites: List all openings using the `list` command.
 Multiple openings in the list.
 First opening contains a deadline

     2. Test case: `edit 1 d/Interview@2023-04-05`<br>
        Expected: First opening gets edited.
 Success message shown in the status message.
 First opening now contains a deadline named "Interview" due 2023-04-05.

+4. Editing an opening to remove a deadline

+    1. Prerequisites: List all openings using the `list` command.
+Multiple openings in the list.
+First opening contains a deadline

+    2. Test case: `edit 1 d/`<br>
+       Expected: First opening gets edited.
+Success message shown in the status message.
+First opening now contains no deadlines

 ### Showing an opening